eaugeas/hilo/README.md

 which translates to English as ups and downs, but that translated literally is high low.
 So, hilo is the contraction of high low, which in turn is a literal, even though not correct, translation of altibajo.
-We believe this concept is a fine made up adjective to define what an anomaly is.
+We believe this concept is a fine made up noun to define what an anomaly is.